 Of course, benchmarking the functional roles of the entire company to the industry can be very informative.
 I typically really scrutinize administrative, financial, and legal roles, since those are often overhead and should be as lean as possible in most organizations.

 6. Operating Expense Breakdown – Opening Eyes to Improvement Opportunities

-The last of the top six strategic benchmarks is operating expense breakdown.
 Digging into the cost structure of a company always reveals insights and opportunities.
 While the benchmarking analysis is typically straightforward, it usually takes the most time, given the mapping of a company’s general ledger categories to the benchmarking categories.
 But, once the analysis is complete, it is often eye-opening to management teams, and can lead to short-term and long-term improvement efforts to lean out some parts of operation to re-invest in those under-funded areas.
 Below is an example of an industry’s operating expense breakdown.

 A strategic benchmarking project can create a robust fact base for identifying, exploring, and sizing strategic opportunities for any company.
 And, getting started doesn’t have to be a daunting task.
-Beginning with the top six benchmarks will ensure quick and impactful strategic insights to build upon.
+Beginning with the top seven benchmarks will ensure quick and impactful strategic insights to build upon.

 About Kentley Insights